- We advise you to exercise a high degree of caution in Russia because of the threat of terrorist activity and crime.

 Foreign nationals intending to travel to Chechnya and a number of other regions in the North Caucasus must first get permission from the Ministry of Interior.

 Road users often drive dangerously and erratically.
 Ice and snow make driving in winter especially hazardous.
 Road conditions can be poor in rural areas.
-For further advice, see our bulletin on Overseas Road Safety.
+For further advice, see our road travel page.

 Routine police checks in public and tourist spots are common.
-You should carry with you your passport, originals of the registered visa and migration card.
+You should carry your passport, visa and migration card with you at all times.
 Photocopies are not acceptable.
 Failure to provide travel documentation can result in detention and/or substantial fines.

 Extensive areas of Russia, especially in Siberia and the Russian Far East, are designated closed areas.
 Foreigners require government permission to enter.